 Bar Sookhee sits in Namsan, a neighborhood where old print shops and hardware stores have given way to a buzzing bar scene.
 The entrance hides behind an unassuming wooden door.
 Step inside, though, and you’ll find yourself in a 1920s speakeasy.

-Keep in mind there are two locations, and I only went to the one in Namsan.
-The other is in Myeongdong and is supposed to be quite good.
+Quick heads up: there are two locations, and I only went to the one in Namsan.
+The other is in Myeongdong and is supposed to be just as good.

-In place of a traditional cocktail menu, the drinks are written on the back of a coaster, and each one is named after a fruit.
-I tried almost all of them, and my favorite was the Pineapple.
-If you have ever had a pineapple cookie, it tasted exactly like one.
+Instead of a traditional cocktail menu, the drinks are written on the back of a coaster, and each one is named after a fruit.
+I tried almost all of them, because of course I did, and my favorite was the Pineapple.
+If you’ve ever had a pineapple cookie, it tasted exactly like one.

 Jean Frigo